thomasfitz24/HTML-Milestone-Project1/README.md

 ## Accessibility Notes

-- ARIA roles and labels applied to navigation, modal dialogs, and form elements
+- ARIA roles and labels applied to navigation, Modal dialogs, and form elements
 - Keyboard navigable with clear focus states for links, buttons, and inputs
 - Meaningful alt text on all images describing content
 - Video modal traps keyboard focus and returns it on close